jkkomm/BioM2/README.md

 ```
 ##  Biological interpretability
-If you want to explore which biological pathways have a potential impact on the disease/phenotype,
+To explore the potential impact of biological pathways on the disease/phenotype, set the parameter (target='pathways').
-please set the parameter ( target = 'pathways') .Show the association between each biological pathway used for prediction and the phenotype.
+Show the association between each biological pathway used for prediction and the phenotype.

 ```
 library(mlr3verse)